re-innovation/TTGO_EPaper/README.md

 ### Quotation Unit example

+This example does not need any user info.
+Just upload this code.
+Then switch on your e-ink display and connect to the WiFi access points, as per the on-screen instructions.
+When you enter your wifi password and SSID then it will restart and download a random quote.
+A new quote will appear each time the touch pad is pressed.

-I found the following website, https://forismatic.com/en/, which returns a quote and the author as a line of text.
+This code uses the following website, https://forismatic.com/en/, which returns a quote and the author as a line of text.

-I set about figuring out the http request to send and return a quote in a variety of formats (text, json, xml).
-This was helped through the use of their API help pages.

-The final URL I used to send via an http request is: http://api.forismatic.com/api/1.0/?method=getQuote&key=&format=text&lang=en
+The final URL used to send via an http GET request is: http://api.forismatic.com/api/1.0/?method=getQuote&key=&format=text&lang=en

 ## More information